 This was the first oil recorded to be used by the people of ancient Egypt to protect their skin from damaging UVA and UVB sun rays.
 According to archaeologists, they discovered the seeds in the tombs of the Egyptian pharaohs.

-Due to its rich content, it not only hydrates and protects but also shows anti-ageing activity.
+Due to its rich content, it hydrates and protects and shows anti-ageing activity.
 In addition, it promotes skin elasticity and reduces skin irritations.
-It reduces the damage done by free radicals, delaying the different signs of ageing, such as fine lines and wrinkles.
+It reduces the damage done by free radicals, delaying the signs of ageing, such as fine lines and wrinkles.

 Onion Seed Extract